20/20 -

 As things turned out, our leaders in this new world we had to build were an Amazon Warrior Princess who was a descendent from a lost tribe of indigenous peoples, and a hermit who I came to learn many things from, especially seeing as how my father was not around, until that fateful day back in the Twenties when we finally met up again.

-You’ll read all about what happened -wouldn’t want to spoil it for you.
+You’ll read all about what happened -

 Yes, all this stuff is there in the manuals, as recounted in that book I was asked to narrate cleverly entitled “20/20”.
 It’s all in there.
 How we enlisted the help of a tribe from the Everglades to rebuild our village, how we became such close friends with the island people from across the Great Divide, how we came to fly the colors, so to speak, of a new tribe, under a banner bearing the Mask of the Ancient Ones, how we came face to face with a new breed of pirates that had nearly free reign in the waters of the Caribbean, how my mom went off with the Amazon to start a mission on the other side of Florida, how in my adventures at sea I learned the truth about Harrison and the Amazon, and my own father.